Natural Resources

 Hydrological functions

-Moisture conditions tend to be ideal for forage production on this site.
-Soils on this site are nearly all in Hydrologic Soil Group D due to high water tables.
-Although soils are permeable, high water tables limit infiltration in wet seasons.
-Surrounding upland areas tend to have permeable soils and surface inflow peaks on these sites are often muted.
-Many areas are seasonally flooded for short periods in wet weather.
+Th majority of the soils correlated to the Wet Subirrigated ecological site are in Hydrologic Soil Group D due to high water tables.
+Although soils are permeable, high water tables limit infiltration during wet seasons.
+Surrounding upland areas typically have permeable soils and surface inflow peaks on these sites are often muted.
+Many areas are seasonally flooded for short periods during times of higher precipitation.

 For the interpretive plant community, rills and gullies are not typically present.
 Water flow patterns should be barely distinguishable if at all present.
-Pedestals are only slightly present.
-Litter falls in place, and signs of movement are not common.
+Pedestals are not present.
+Litter falls in place and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
 Cryptogamic crusts may be present but are not significant for hydrologic considerations.
-Overall this site has the appearance of being very stable and very productive.
+Overall, this site has the appearance of being very stable and very productive.

 Recreational uses